meshery/meshery/docs/pages/extensibility/providers.md

 }
 ```

-### What functionality do Providers perform?
-- Authentication and Authorization
- - Examples: session management, two factor authentication, LDAP integration
-- Long-Term Persistence
- - Storage and retrieval of performance test results
- - Storage and retrieval of user preferences

-### Types of providers
-Two types of providers are defined in Meshery: local and remote.

-**Remote Providers**
-Name: “Meshery” (default)
-- Authentication and Authorization
-- Results long term persistence
-- Save environment setup
-- Retrieve performance test results
-- Free to use

-**Local Provider**
-Name: “None”
-- No Authentication
-- Local storage of results.
-Mainly ephemeral.
-- Environment setup not saved.
-- No performance test result history.
-- Free to use.

-Meshery provides the ability for you as a service mesh manager to customize your service mesh deployment.
+Meshery enables you as a service mesh owner to customize your service mesh deployment.